 It’s so easy to identify what you need to do to change your life.
 It’s so hard to accept what you need to let go of, what weeds you need to uproot so the soil of your life is free and fertile again.

-People analogize time and energy and mental space to a lot of things, but you can think of them like a box.
+People analogize time and energy and mental space to a lot of things, but you can think of them as a box.
 They are finite.
 As much as you want it to be different, there is only so much space.
-There is only so much you can do in a life.
+There is only so much you can do in one life.
 You cannot fit everything in.

 1. Your pride